 Review and application of secondary sources in the fields involving social, cognitive and design research.

-Hypothetical-deductive reasoning based on fundamental physical and natural scientific principles.
+Hypothetical-deductive reasoning based on fundamental social, cognitive, and biological principles.

 Qualitative, observational field, and controlled user-testing, of produced media.